sigmatrix-dev1/interex-staging/docs/INTEREX_CLIENT_USER_GUIDE.md

   - Filters to narrow to specific customers, groups, or providers
   - Sort by date and other fields

-### My NPIs (Basic User)
+### Basic Dashboard (Basic User)
+- Purpose: Your personal home page.
+- What you see:
+  - Total submissions you can access
+  - Your provider group (if any)
+  - Total NPIs assigned to you
-- Purpose: A personal list of providers assigned to you.
+  - A read-only table of your assigned NPIs, with quick links to manage
-- Use this as your shortcut to daily work.
+  - Tip: Use the Submissions and Letters tabs for your day-to-day items

 ---